irazer19/HLD/microservice_design_pattern/microservice_design_pattern.md

 2. Scalability
 3. Loose Coupling and Modularity
 4. Fault Tolerance and Resilience: Because of decoupling, failure in one microservice does not affect others.

 ### Challenges:
 1. Increased Complexity
 2. Event Loss and Latency.
 3. Message Broker's reliability, failure can cause havoc.

+# Command Query Responsibility Segregation (CQRS) pattern
+The Command Query Responsibility Segregation (CQRS) pattern is an architectural design pattern that separates the responsibilities of reading and writing data into distinct models.
+This separation allows for more optimized and scalable systems, particularly in complex domains with high-performance requirements. <br/>

+### Commands and Queries
+1. Commands: These are operations that change the state of the system.
+Examples include create, update, and delete operations.
+Commands do not return data; instead, they modify the application's state.
+2. Queries: These are operations that retrieve data without modifying the state.
+Queries return data and are optimized for read operations.

+### Command Side
+The command side handles all write operations.
+It processes incoming commands, validates them, and updates the state of the system.
+This side is responsible for maintaining data consistency and integrity.
+Commands are typically handled by command handlers, which execute the necessary operations and generate events based on the outcome. <br/>

+### Query Side
+The query side handles all read operations.
+It retrieves data from the read database, which is optimized for query performance.
+The query side can use different data models and storage mechanisms to optimize read performance independently from the write operations. <br/>

+### Data Synchronization
+In a CQRS system, the command and query sides often use separate databases.
+When a command updates the write database, events are triggered to update the read database.
+This process can introduce eventual consistency, where the read database may not be immediately updated after a write operation. <br/>

+### Benefits of CQRS
+1. Scalability: By separating read and write operations, each side can be scaled independently based on its specific requirements.
+2. Performance Optimization: Each side can be optimized for its specific use case.
+3. Different data models and storage mechanisms can be used for the command and query sides.

+### Challenges of CQRS
+1. Complexity: Implementing CQRS adds complexity to the system.
+2. Eventual Consistency
+3. Overhead: Maintaining separate models and databases can increase the operational overhead.